s341507/data2410-portfolio2/docs/rapport.md

 sudo apt -y install mariadb-common mariadb-server-10.6 mariadb-client-10.6
 ```

-After installing `MariaDB` we bagan the configuration of the database by running the following commands to start and enable MariaDB, and configure it to start on boot:
+After installing `MariaDB` we began the configuration of the database by running the following commands to start and enable MariaDB, and configure it to start on boot:

 ```bash
 sudo systemctl start mariadb